 - Leg exoskeletons that adjust behaviour to the individual behaviour and/or properties and optimize their support according to the user or environment.
 Systems can be adapted by the user for different environments or tasks.
-Application areas: neurorehabilitation and worker support - Robots to be used in autonomous rehabilitation (e.g., game-based rehabilitation, upper limb post-stroke rehabilitation) should understand the user needs and reactions and adapt the therapy to them. - Robots to assist mobility and manipulation should be able to interface naturally with people and guarantee safety and operability in "natural" environments.
+Application areas: neurorehabilitation and worker support - Robots to be used in autonomous rehabilitation (e.g., game-based rehabilitation, upper limb post-stroke rehabilitation) should understand the user needs and reactions and adapt the therapy to them.

-- Rehabilitation robots designed to promote sensory-motor integration by providing bidirectional communication, including multimodal command input (myoelectric signals, inertial sensing) and multimodal feedback (e.g., electro-tactile, vibro-tactile and/or visual). - Arm/wrist/hand prostheses which automatically adapt to the patient, enjoying single fingers flexion/extension, thumb rotation, wrist DOFs.
+- Robots to assist mobility and manipulation should be able to interface naturally with people and guarantee safety and operability in "natural" environments. - Arm/wrist/hand prostheses which automatically adapt to the patient, enjoying single fingers flexion/extension, thumb rotation, wrist DOFs.
 These should be coupled with multiple sensors and pattern matching algorithms to enforce natural control (continuous force control) over the available DOFs.
-Application areas: restoration of hand functions in amputees. - Prostheses and rehabilitation robots enhanced with semi-autonomous control to improve performance and/or decrease the cognitive burden to the user.
-The systems should be capable of sensing and interpreting the environment with some level of reasoning to allow for autonomous decision-making. - Prostheses and rehabilitation robots that exploit vast online resources (information, storage, processing power) through Cloud Computing to implement advanced functions that are far beyond the capabilities of the on-board electronics and/or direct user control. - Low-cost prosthetics and robotics designed through new additive or generative manufacturing methods (3D printing). - An at-home therapy relieving the intensity of neuropathic pain or phantom limb pain by means of advanced interpretation of the residual muscle signals, and with the aid of a robotic hand (less dexterity needed than in the previous case) and/or a VR environment. - Biomimetic control for physical surgeon robot interaction. - Adequate mechanical actuation and sensing technologies for the design of dexterous force-feedback miniature robots and instruments for advanced and enlarged Miniinvasive surgery application. - Power harvesting for implantable micro-robots. - To get a biomimetic control of rehabilitative exercise: integration of volitional residual subject motion, eventually supported by FES to enhance motor relearning, with robot control - Development of clinically applicable methods for movement restoration that reach beyond the commonly used state-machine, manually-tuned paradigms.
-This includes closed-loop model-based control utilizing identifiable real-time neuro-musculoskeletal models.
+Application areas: restoration of hand functions in amputees. - An at-home therapy relieving the intensity of neuropathic pain by means of advanced interpretation of the residual muscle signals, and with the aid of a robotic hand (less dexterity needed than in the previous case) and/or a VR environment. - Biomimetic control for physical surgeon robot interaction. - Adequate mechanical actuation and sensing technologies for the design of dexterous force-feedback miniature robots and instruments for advanced and enlarged Miniinvasive surgery application. - Power harvesting for implantable micro-robots. - To get a biomimetic control of rehabilitative exercise: integration of volitional residual subject motion, eventually supported by FES to enhance motor relearning, with robot control